elele20005/Rafiu_Tech_Quiz/README.md

 -Questions

 ## Installation
-Ensure Node.js is installed.
-Download or clone the repo.
-Use `npm i` to install the dependencies needed for the project.
-Use `npm run build` to build the app.
-Use `npm start` or `npm run dev` to run the server.
+To complete the assignment, you'll need to do the following:

+Install `Cypress as a dev dependency.`

+Configure `Cypress for both component and end-to-end testing`

+Create a component test for the quiz component.

+Create an end-to-test for the quiz component.

 ## Usage
 While server is running, utilize Insomnia, MongoDBCompass or similar program which can simulate API calls.
 Use the appropriate routes listed in the routes code.